IBM/CodeEngine/thumbnail/README.md

 Let's refresh our memory on what happened in this tutorial, we:
-- created an internet facing application with just a reference to a contaier image.
-While we didn't demonstrate it, if the load on the application increased, Code Engine would have scaled it up and down automatically.
-  Including down to zero if it was idle.
+- created an internet facing application with just a reference to a container image.
+While we didn't demonstrate it, if the load on the application increased, Code Engine would have scaled it up and down automatically, including down to zero if it was idle.
 - created an instance of COS and a bucket to store the images
 - updated the application to a second version with no downtime, and made it so the application stored the images, and thumbnails, in the bucket